Getting Started with ESP32 using Arduino IDE - Blink LED

 • The soul stone from MCU (just kidding)

-Let’s take a look at the ESP32 module.
-It is slightly bigger than the ESP8266-01 module and is breadboard friendly since most of the pin headers are broken out as I/O pins facing each other which is a great thing.
+Before learning to install ESP32 in Arduino IDE, understanding the hardware architecture is crucial.
+It is slightly bigger than the ESP8266-01 module and is breadboard-friendly since most of the pin headers are broken out as I/O pins facing each other, which is a great thing.
 Let’s break the board into small parts to know the purpose of each segment

 ESP32 module

-As you can see the heart of the module is the ESP-WROOM-32 which is a 32-bit microprocessor.
-It also has a couple of buttons and LEDs which are explained below.
+As you can see, the heart of the module is the ESP-WROOM-32, which is a 32-bit microprocessor.
+It also has a couple of buttons and LEDs, when you connect the ESP32 Arduino IDE, which are explained below, with key hardware components, including:

 Micro-USB jack: The micro USB jack is used to connect the ESP32 to our computer through a USB cable.
-It is used to program the ESP module as well as can be used for serial debugging as it supports serial communication
+It is used to program ESP32 with Arduino IDE as well, and can also be used for serial debugging, as it supports serial communication.

-EN Button: The EN button is the reset button of the ESP module.
-Pressing this button will reset the code running on the ESP module
+EN Button: The EN button is the reset button of the ESP32 WROOM-32.
+Pressing this button will reset the code running on the Arduino ESP32 board.

-Boot Button: This button is used to upload the Program from Arduino to the ESP module.
+Boot Button: This button is used to upload the program when you connect ESP32 to Arduino IDE.
 It has to be pressed after clicking on the upload icon on the Arduino IDE.
-When the Boot button is pressed along with the EN button, ESP enters into firmware uploading mode.
+When the Boot button is pressed along with the EN button, ESP enters firmware uploading mode.
 Do not play with this mode unless you know what you are doing.

 Red LED: The Red LED on the board is used to indicate the power supply.
-It glows red when the board is powered.
+It glows red when the board is powered, and provides visual feedback for your ESP32 Arduino IDE programs.

 Blue LED: The Blue LED on the board is connected to the GPIO pin.
 It can be turned on or off through programming.
-In some Chinese cloned boards like mine, this led might also be in red colour.
+In some Chinese cloned boards like mine, this might also be in red.

 I/O pins: This is where major development has taken place.
-Unlike ESP8266, on ESP32 we can access all the I/O pin of the module through the break-out pins.
+Unlike ESP8266, on ESP32, we can access all the I/O pins of the module through the breakout pins.
+The ESP32 WROOM-32 Arduino IDE configuration provides access to most GPIO pins.
 These pins are capable of Digital Read/Write, Analog Read/Write, PWM, IIC, SPI, DAC and much more.
 We will get more into that later.
-But if you are interested you can learn through the pin description at ESP32 Datasheet.
+But if you are interested, you can learn through the pin description in the ESP32 Datasheet.

 ESP-WROOM-32: This is the heart of the ESP32 module.
-It is a 32-bit microprocessor developed by Espressif systems.
-If you are more of a technical person you can read through the ESP-WROOM-32 Datasheet.
-I have also listed few important parameters below.
+It is a 32-bit microprocessor developed by Espressif Systems.
+If you are more of a technical person, you can read through the ESP-WROOM-32 Datasheet.
+I have also listed a few important parameters below.

 ESP32